 1 free practice interview.
 No credit card.
 Takes 5 minutes.

 Officers don't have a secret list of trick questions.
-The same themes come up again and again — you just need to know what's behind each one.
+The same themes come up again and again.
+Every question is really asking one thing: "Are you coming back?"

 "Why did you choose this university?"

-They want to hear specific reasons — faculty expertise, research opportunities, unique programs — not generic praise about rankings or prestige.
+They want specific reasons — faculty expertise, research opportunities, unique programs.
+Not generic praise about rankings.
+Spoiler: "because it's a good university" is not the answer they want.

 "What are your plans after graduation?"